ERISA 408(b)(2) Notice

 4. Cash Sweep Program

-Eagle Sweep is an FDIC-insured deposit account opened and maintained by FRSC’s Clearing Agent, Pershing, LLC, at FRSC’s affiliated bank First Republic Bank.
+Eagle Sweep is an FDIC-insured deposit account opened and maintained by JPMS’s Clearing Agent, Pershing LLC, at JPMS’s affiliated bank JPMorgan Chase.
 See the Eagle Sweep Disclosure brochure for additional details.

 5. Mutual Funds